34 Notable alumni of

 - Enrolled in the Missouri University of Science and Technology

-- Graduated with master's degree in engineering management
+- Graduated with master's degree in industrial engineering and management

 - Occupations